The Bahamas: Culture

 The culture of the islands is a mixture of African (Afro-Bahamians being the largest ethnicity), British and American due to historical family ties, migration to the Bahamas of people freed from enslavement in the United States, and as the dominant country in the region and source of most tourists.
+The Bahamian national identity is influenced by African heritage, its colonial past, and modern cultural traditions.
+Research shows that storytelling, festivals, and shared memories bring people together across the islands.
+These traditions continue to shape how Bahamians view their nation and their communities today.

 A form of African-based folk magic is practised by some Bahamians, mainly in the Family Islands (out-islands) of the Bahamas.
 The practice of obeah is illegal in the Bahamas and punishable in law.

 In the outer islands also called Family Islands, handicrafts include basketry made from palm fronds.
 This material, commonly called "straw", is plaited into hats and bags that are popular tourist items.

-Junkanoo is a traditional Afro-Bahamian street parade of 'rushing', music, dance and art held in Nassau (and a few other settlements) every Boxing Day and New Year's Day.
+Junkanoo is a traditional Afro-Bahamian street parade of 'rushing', music, dance and art held in Nassau (and a few other settlements) every Boxing Day, New Year's Day and Independence Day.
 Junkanoo is also used to celebrate other holidays and events such as Emancipation Day.

 Regattas are important social events in many family island settlements.
 They usually feature one or more days of sailing by old-fashioned work boats, as well as an onshore festival.

 Many dishes are associated with Bahamian cuisine, which reflects Caribbean, African and European influences.
 Some settlements have festivals associated with the traditional crop or food of that area, such as the "Pineapple Fest" in Gregory Town, Eleuthera or the "Crab Fest" on Andros.
 Other significant traditions include story telling.

 Bahamians have created a rich literature of poetry, short stories, plays and short fictional works.
 Common themes in these works are (1) an awareness of change, (2) a striving for sophistication, (3) a search for identity, (4) nostalgia for the old ways and (5) an appreciation of beauty.
 Some major writers are Susan Wallace, Marion Bethel, Percival Miller, Robert Johnson, Raymond Brown, O.M.
 Smith, William Johnson, Eddie Minnis and Winston Saunders.

 The best-known folklore and legends in the Bahamas include the lusca and chickcharney creatures of Andros, Pretty Molly on Exuma Bahamas and the Lost City of Atlantis on Bimini Bahamas.